Consejo Nacional de Fomento Educativo

-The Consejo Nacional de Fomento Educativo ("National Council for Education Development", CONAFE) is an institution under Mexico's Federal Government created by presidential decree on September 9, 1971.
-It's responsibilities are to research, design, implement, operate, and evaluate new educational programs that could increase the education levels among the Mexican population, and could solve the cultural and educational problems of Mexican society.
+The Consejo Nacional de Fomento Educativo ("National Council for Education Development", CONAFE) is an institution under Mexico's Federal Government created by presidential decree on September 11, 1971.
+Its responsibilities are to research, design, implement, operate, and evaluate new educational programs that could increase the education levels among the Mexican population, and could solve the cultural and educational problems of Mexican society.

 CONAFE's educational programs are designed to fit the needs, interests, practices, and overall context of students living in rural areas, in dispersed communities inhabited by migrant workers, peasant or indigenous populations.
 These are all marginalized communities living under the poverty line.

 Education in indigenous communities

 CONAFE's initiative is to work with small communities with no access to education and which are unable to meet a Ministry of Public Education (SEP) requirement regarding the minimum number of students to establish a federal or state school.
 The Ministry of Public Education requires a minimum of five students per academic level to justify the funding, construction, and operation of a school.
 Most indigenous communities have fewer than 100 inhabitants, and meeting SEP's requirement has most of the time not been possible.
 For this reason, indigenous communities have been denied access to education.